8 of the Best Hiking Trails in Arches National Park

 The Park Avenue Trail is unique for Arches National Park because there are no arches on the hike.
 However, it makes up for it with incredible 360-degree views!

-This is truly a gorgeous hike and is very enjoyable in the evening.
-It took us about an hour each time we hiked it but we stopped for pictures so it could easily be completed in less time.
 We chose to hike this from the top down, but you could also park at the bottom and hike up if you prefer.

 I really encourage you to take the time for this hike.
-Although there are no arches, we really enjoyed it and the views are breathtaking!
+Although there are no arches, we really enjoyed it, and the views are breathtaking!

-Devils Garden Trail
+10. Devils Garden Loop Trail

 Difficulty: Hard